6 Things You Can Do To Save Money in Your Small Business

 There’s actually also a system which can help you keep track of all your subscriptions.
 It’s called Track my Subs and could be well worth checking out if subscription management is a priority for you.

-App Sumo is one of my favourite places to keep an eye out for great software to help me run the business.
+App Sumo is one of my favourite places to keep an eye out for great lifetime deals on software.
 If you can find something you need, and it can replace one of your monthly software subscriptions, then it means you can change from a monthly subscription to a lifetime deal and save bucket loads.
 It’s well worth subscribing to their email updates!

 Here’s the checklist of things you can do to check out App Sumo:

 - Check through the current deals to see if any of the options could replace your subscriptions

 - Sign up to their newsletter and monitor their new software releases.